adnanelhb/adnanelhb.github.io/_posts/2020-4-26-Covid19-tracked.md

 ---
 layout: post
-title: Covid19 tracked: analyzing the data
+title: Covid19 tracked, analyzing the data
 ---

 This page provides a visual narrative of the pandemic.